prkprime/blog/app/content/nixblog.md

 title: nixblog
 date: 2020-07-29
-summary: stuff about NixOS by Omkar
+summary: stuff about NixOS by Omkar Once I was bitching about how no distro works good and how native Windows with WSL2 works simply fine, I was suggested NixOS.
+NixOS is a Linux distribution which follows the rolling release pattern but has a unique package management and system configuration.
+Being the distro-hopper I am, I wiped my Windows and installed NixOS.
+In this blog, I will guide you through my journey using NixOS

 # Introduction to NixOS